ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 terminates in constant time.

-For linear search to be best case $O(1)$, we must be able to construct a best case input of, for instance, input size 100.
-The input size of `linearSearch(arr, x)` is the length of the array `arr`.
+For linear search to be best case $O(1)$, we must be able to construct a best case input for any size, for instance 100.
+The input size of `linearSearch(arr,x)` is the length of the array `arr`.
 Clearly the best case for size 100 cannot be that `arr` is empty, because there are no empty arrays of length 100.
-The best case of `linearSearch(arr, x)` is an array where `arr[0]==x`.
-This best case is easy to construct for any size.
+Instead, the best case of `linearSearch(arr,x)` is an array where `arr[0]==x`, and this is easy to construct for any size.

-When we say the worst case
+When we say the worst case of linear Search is $O(n)$, we mean that for every size $n$ there is a worst case input value for which the algorithm takes linear time.
-of Linear Search $O(n)$, we mean that for every size $n$ there is a worst case input value for which the algorithm takes linear time.
-One such worst case for `linearSearch(arr, x)` is that `x` does not occur in `arr`, another is that in only occurs in the last position of `arr`.
+One such worst case for `linearSearch(arr,x)` is that `x` does not occur in `arr`, another is that it only occurs in the last position of `arr`.

 #### The value of pessimistic estimates